spheronFdn/documentations/docs/quick-start/configure-domain.md

 ## Steps to Attach a Centralized Domain

-**Step 1** - Go to your Dashboard and select your Project
+**Step 1** - Go to your Dashboard and select your Project.

-**Step 2** - Click on Domain tab and enter the domain you would like to add
+**Step 2** - Click on Domain tab and enter the domain you would like to add.

 **Step 3** - While attaching domain to a project, attach the records once in your DNS provider and verify it.
-Thanks to ArGo's **Automated DNS Resolver**, you won't have to      change the records after every redeployment
+Thanks to ArGo's **Automated DNS Resolver**, you won't have to change the records after every redeployment.

-**Step 4** - From here you will have to confirm that you already own this domain
+**Step 4** - From here you will have to confirm that you already own this domain.

+**Step 5** - The domain must be verified before it is linked to the site.
+After adding the domain, add the records shown in the domain item and click on verify.
+This will check the configuration in the DNS provider.
+We then must wait for the domain to be propagated before clicking on Verify DNS configuration.

 <img src={require('@site/static/img/custom-domain.png').default} />